A Trusted Source

 The 2021 Annual Report highlights how the WRRC has continued to fulfill its mission, finding opportunities for greater engagement, outreach, research, and connection.
 It focuses on our efforts to foster understanding of and solutions for real-world water resource issues.
 As Arizona and the region face unprecedented water challenges, our programs, publications, and events are a trusted source for water information.
 Report appendices contain details on specific activities and progress toward strategic goals.
 Our two-page 2021 Highlights summarizes the nature and reach of our projects and programs and includes the WRRC 2021 financial summary.

 A two-page brochure and infographic spotlights some of the WRRC’s significant 2021 achievements.

 Appendix A: Strategic Planning Metrics

-Appendix A contains the WRRC 2015 Strategic Plan metrics, which detail the progress towards meeting the four Strategic Goals established in the WRRC 2021 Strategic Plan, a copy of which can be accessed at: https://wrrc.arizona.edu/2021-Strategic-Plan.
-Annual Partnership Metrics detail the multitude of partnerships, and estimate the impacts of partnerships, established by the WRRC in sectors throughout the University, Arizona, the Region, the Nation, and the World.
-READ APPENDIX A
+Appendix A contains the WRRC 2021 Strategic Plan metrics, which detail progress towards meeting the four Strategic Goals established in the WRRC 2021 Strategic Plan, a copy of which can be accessed at:

 Appendix B: Supplemental Information

-Appendix B contains details on WRRC efforts in 2015 to realize research, education, extension, outreach, and engagement goals.
+Appendix B contains specific details on WRRC efforts, accomplishments, and recognition in 2021.
 READ APPENDIX B

 2021 Strategic Plan